Epilepsy & Seizures

 In advanced stages of the disease, individuals may lose the ability to walk as their muscles stiffen or spasm.
 There is progressive deterioration to a comatose state, and then to a persistent vegetative state.
 Death is usually the result of fever, heart failure, or the brain's inability to continue controlling the autonomic nervous system.

 Currently, there is no cure for SSPE.
 Prevention in the form of the measles vaccination is the only real "cure" for SSPE.

 Good nursing care is the most important aspect of treatment for SSPE, along with anticonvulsant and antispasmodic drugs when needed.

-Most individuals with SSPE will die within 1 to 3 years of diagnosis.
-In a small percentage of people, the disease will progress rapidly, leading to death over a short course within three months of diagnosis.
+Most individuals with SSPE will die within one to three years of diagnosis.
+In a small percentage, the disease will progress rapidly, leading to death within three months of diagnosis.
 Another small group will have a chronic, slowly progressive form, some with relapses and remissions.
-A very small number (approximately 5%) may experience spontaneous long term improvement and regain lost function.
+A very small number may experience spontaneous long-term improvement and regain lost function.

 The information in this document is for general educational purposes only.
 It is not intended to substitute for personalized professional advice.
 Although the information was obtained from sources believed to be reliable, MedLink, its representatives, and the providers of the information do not guarantee its accuracy and disclaim responsibility for adverse consequences resulting from its use.
 For further information, consult a physician and the organization referred to herein.